FedericoGiuliana/Mimir-Engine/Jupyter/README.md

 ```

-Open /ect/hosts file and set your local DNS with the name "pippo.notebooks.kubernetes.local":
+Open /ect/hosts file and set your local DNS with the name ".notebooks.kubernetes.local":
 ```
 sudo vim /etc/hosts
 ```

-Now you can find the jupyter notebook in your browser at host "http://pippo.notebooks.kubernetes.local"
+Now you can find the jupyter notebook in your browser at host "http://pippo-1.notebooks.kubernetes.local"

 ### 2. Start the application on kubernetes by yaml file:
 Enter the Jupyter folder and create deployment and service: